-- ensuring the ICT devices last for at least 3 years;
+- ensuring the ICT devices last for 3 years;

 - to enable continuous learning, a competitive 3-year warranty agreement is in place with our supplier should any components fail;

-- all specifications are the same avoiding any incompatibility issues with the College Network and platforms.
+- all specifications are the same, avoiding incompatibility issues with the College Network and platforms.